rottingresearch/rottingresearch/README.md

 # Installation

+- Local development works best with Python 3.11 version.

 - Make sure that you have python and the latest version of pip installed.

-  `python -m pip install --upgrade pip`
+  `python3 -m pip install --upgrade pip`

 - Download Project